-Price-quality regulation of gas pipelines was introduced on 1 July 2013 and subsequently amended in 2017.
+Price-quality regulation of gas pipelines was introduced on 1 July 2013 and amended in 2017.
 It currently applies to the transmission system owned by First Gas, and the distribution systems owned by First Gas, GasNet, Powerco, and Vector.
-There are two types of price-quality paths relevant to suppliers of gas pipeline services (GPBs).
-All businesses start on a 'default' price-quality path (DPP).
+There are two types of price-quality paths relevant to businesses that supplyiers of gas pipeline services (GPBs).
+All GPBsbusinesses start on a 'default' price-quality path (DPP).
 The Commission use relatively low-cost approaches to set these paths across the industry.
-If a default path does not suit the particular circumstances of a business however, it can apply for and propose its own 'customised' path.
-Customised price-quality paths (CPP) use more business specific information, and rely on more in-depth audit, verification, and evaluation processes.
-19
+However, iff a default path does not suit the circumstances of a GPBbusiness however, it can apply for and propose its own 'customised' path.
+Customised price-quality paths (CPP) use more business specific information, and rely on more in-depth audit, verification, and evaluation processes.18

-Currently, gas quality specification and odourisation does not feature as one of the quality standards required by price-quality regulation.
-Quality regulation helps ensure services important to consumers are provided at a quality they demand. -In setting the second default price--quality path (DPP) for gas pipeline businesses in 2017, the Commerce Commission retained the single quality measure for NOs: emergency response times (RTE).
+Price-quality regulation helps ensure services important to consumers are provided at a quality they demand.
+However Currently, gas quality specification and odorisationodorisation currently does not feature as one of the quality standards required by price-quality regulation.19

+As background information, we note that Quality regulation helps ensure services important to consumers are provided at a quality they demand.
+Iin setting the second default price quality path (DPP) for gas pipeline businesses in 2017, the Commerce Commission retained the single quality measure for NOs: emergency response times (RTE).
 NOs must respond to all emergencies within 180 minutes and to 80% of all emergencies in 60 minutes or less.
-However, the price-quality determinations have so far only set one quality measure for NOs: emergency response times (RTE).

-There are - two quality measures that apply to owners of the gas transmission system: emergency response times and no major -interruptions.
-The gas transmission business must respond to all emergencies on the gas transmission network within 180 minutes and there must be no major interruptions.
+There are two quality measures that apply to the TSO: emergency response times and no major interruptions.

+The TSO must respond to all emergencies on the gas transmission network within 180 minutes and there must be no major interruptions.

 Consumer groups identified reliability as the most important aspect of quality.
-As a result, the Commission introduced the major interruption standard into price-quality regulation for transmission network owners.
+As a result, the Commission introduced the major interruption20 standard into transmission system price-quality regulation.
 From 1 October 2017, a major interruption results in a breach of the quality path and a reporting requirement.
-A major interruption means an incident on the transmission assets owned or